gromp43/KintaroSnesLakka/README.md

-### NO LONGER SUPPORTED ###
+### ALL Credits to Michael Kirsch ###

-Im not working for Kintaro.
-This software is maintained in my freetime.
-So please help me out when you find problems and open pull requests
+I simply figured out how to get it working in the lakka image and posting it for others to follow

 ## Installing on Lakka raspberry pi image

-I'm not fluent in linux so there is probably a better way to do this, but I enabled ssh from lakka's Settings>Services menu Then went to the Main Menu>Information>Network Information to find the IP address assigned to my pi I then ssh'd into the pi using putty default user/pass is root/root
+I'm not fluent in linux so there is probably a better way to do this, but...

+I enabled ssh from lakka's Settings>Services menu

+Then went to the Main Menu>Information>Network Information to find the IP address assigned to my pi

+I then ssh'd into the pi using putty default user/pass is root/root

 Once ssh'd in you should be at the default $HOME directory of /storage if not then type cd /storage